roryl/lucee-book/scaffolding.md

 For the most basic types of web applications, which may be single purpose, only have one or two features, or may be used for prototyping, this kind of structure above may be appropriate.
 You can also use the above for learning and experimentation without having to deal with also learning one of the below frameworks.

-If you start adding many features, the above structure may not be enough to handle all of your needs and you should consider learning one of the frameworks below to structure your code.
+If the application has many features, the above structure may not be enough to handle all of your needs and you should consider learning one of the frameworks below to structure your code.

 ##Using Frameworks